Declaring and Diagnosing Research Designs

 Empirical social scientists routinely face two research design problems.
 First, we need to select a high-quality design, given resource constraints.
 Second, we need to convince readers and reviewers of the design’s high quality.

 We describe in this Web site an approach to declaring the elements of a research design in code and diagnosing the properties of the design, such as power and sampling bias, given assumptions.
-We outline the Model-Inquiry-Data Strategy-Answer Strategy (MIDA) approach, with further details in our paper.
+We outline the Model-Inquiry-Data Strategy-Answer Strategy (MIDA) approach, with further details in our paper and the supporting information.

 To make getting started easy, we provide a library of common research designs that you can diagnose, modify, and implement.

 We provide five software packages to declare and diagnose research designs.

 - randomizr (for R and for Stata): Easy-to-use tools for common forms of random assignment and sampling.

 - fabricatr: Imagine your data before you collect it.